Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Shadow Reavers** (Guess)
-> After the King of Shadows enters Phase Two (see Phase One: The Watcher ability), he summons a Shadow Reaver each time he uses his ultimate.
+> After the King of Shadows enters Phase Two, he summons a Shadow Reaver each time he uses his ultimate.
 An additional Shadow Reaver is summoned for every 500 Toughness stacks he has.
 Each Shadow Reaver attacks a random enemy once every 5 seconds dealing 5 seconds of BUD-based damage.
 The Shadow Reavers last for 1 second plus 0.1 seconds for each Toughness stack he has.
 Using his ultimate again before the Shadow Reavers expire causes their duration to be refreshed to max.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>